-The DAC and EDA Match approach for drinking water treatment and wastewater projects described in Sections 4.5 and 4.6 is described in 5.4.2.
+Section 5.4.2 describes the DAC and EDA Match requirements for drinking water treatment and wastewater projects, which are described in Sections 4.5 and 4.6, respectively.

 Projects that cleanup contamination of an aquifer may have two different components: (1) a source cleanup component that benefits the community near where the cleanup occurs (e.g., soil remediation that reduces vapor intrusion into nearby residences; aquifer cleanup that reduces drinking water treatment cost for those community systems relying on the aquifer); and (2) a component of the project that treats the contaminated water and delivers the water into a community's water distribution system.
 The Deputy Director may provide a match reduction for the component(s) of the project that provides direct benefits to the DAC or EDA and not provide match reduction for the component(s) of the project that do not benefit the DAC or EDA (e.g., the soil cleanup benefits a DAC, but the treated drinking water is delivered to a water system with a jurisdictional boundary with a community that is not a DAC).